JNP-Solutions/Slacken/README.md

 * Kraken 2 uses a probabilistic data structure called a compact hash table (CHT) which sometimes can lose information.
 Slacken does not have this and instead stores each record in full.
 This means that Slacken records, particularly when the database contains a very large number of taxa, may be more precise.

+* From the NCBI taxonomy, Kraken 2 currently reads only names.dmp and nodes.dmp, whereas Slacken also reads merged.dmp to correctly handle merged taxa.
+Canonical taxon IDs will be output in the results.

 ### Compiling